-Then one day you're... you're standing outside something and it hasn't got anything to do with the tunnel.
-And you say, "Holy Cow!
-How did I... what is all this stuff out here?
+Then one day you're standing outside something and it hasn't got anything to do with a tunnel.
+And you say, "Holy cow!
+How did I -- what is all this stuff out here?
 It's space!
 What do you know!
-Why, it couldn't po..."
-Gee, you know, it... it's something that you... you just all of a sudden... then remember, that there was a time when you weren't in a tunnel.
+Why, it couldn't po----" Gee, you know, it's something that you just all of a sudden then remember that there was a time when you weren't in a tunnel.
 And there was a time when I was not working on Dianetics or Scientology.
 That's a fact.
 There was a time.

 And another symbolism of it is shoving across an abyss.
-Well, you better get shoved, that's all I gotta say!
+Well, you better get sharp, that's all I've got to say.
 There isn't any reason fooling around with your own case to learn something.
 Phooey!
 Learn it off somebody else's case.
-Standard Operating Procedure Issue V will crack your case.
+Standard Operating Procedure Issue 5 will crack your case.
 I know that.
 It's about time you did.
-'Cause believe me, the best way I know of for you to know this subject now, is to find out that it works on you.
+Because, believe me, the best way I know of for you to know this subject now is to find out that it works on you.
 And that's the best way.

-And it's a funny thing that we... we've boiled it down to about five techniques.
+And it's a funny thing that we've boiled it down to about five techniques.
 Five major techniques.
 That's funny, isn't it?
-Uh... for the very, very bad off, we've got that, but we're... we're doing essentially the same techniques, they're all backed against the same thing.
-It's really only about five techniques there.
+For the very, very bad off, we've got that, but we're doing essentially the same techniques, they're all backed against the same thing.
+But it's really only about five techniques there.
 It's fantastic!

 We've only got one process that is key process, and that is we handle space and energy.
 And how do we do this?
 We handle space and energy by mock-ups.
 And then we get actual space, and then one day we'll be looking at actual energy.
-Well, we say, "You know, it's the funniest doggone thing, but every time I make a piece of space, the mock-ups in that piece of space..."
-And you say, "Well, that's no good!
-Well what do you know!
+We say, "You know, it's the funniest doggone thing, but every time I make a piece of space the mock-ups in that piece of space are -- were so good!
+What do you know!
 Look at that mock-up!
-You know, that's the funniest thing, there... there it is..." and so on.
-You'll find out they appear, and disappear, just like, Bang!
-When you can make space.
-Why, There's nothing to it.
+You know, that's the funniest thing, there, there it is," and so on.
+You'll find out they appear and disappear just like -- bang! when you can make space.
+There's nothing to it.
 The value of MEST starts getting lower, but the value of randomity is such you continue to hang around it.

 Your own case is very important to you from a standpoint of knowing Scientology.
-Now I can tell you, and tell you, and talk to you and talk to you, and persuade you, and say, "Yes, it works on you and uh... it's this way and it's that way, and it's some other way," and so on.
+Now I can tell you and tell you and talk to you and talk to you, and persuade you, and say, "Yes, it works on you, and it's this way and it's that way and it's some other way," and so on.
 That doesn't do any good.